-The Head of Housing and Community Services may award urgent housing priority in cases where circumstances are unique or so severe as to merit urgent special attention.
+The Executive Officer - Housing may award urgent housing priority in cases where circumstances are unique or so severe as to merit urgent special attention.

-Where such a case has been identified, the Team Leader will prepare a factual in depth report, stating clearly the grounds for urgent housing priority.
+Where such a case has been identified, the team leader will prepare a factual in depth report, stating clearly the grounds for urgent housing priority.

-Where the Head of Housing and Community Services decides that urgent rehousing priority is merited, the application may be placed in a Priority Category or near the top of the most appropriate Local Needs Category, subject to any conditions appropriate to the case being stipulated.
+Where the Executive Officer - Housing decides that urgent rehousing priority is merited, the application may be placed in a priority category or near the top of the most appropriate local needs category, subject to any conditions appropriate to the case being stipulated.